 We understand that changes will not be achieved by good intentions alone.
 In order to achieve meaningful, measurable and lasting progress toward greater inclusion of diverse legal talent, it is necessary for us to not only commit philosophically to those goals, but also to commit resources, individually and collectively, towards activities that we as a Firm believe will have a positive impact.

 At the beginning of the Firm's diversity initiative, in 2002, we had seven minority attorneys.
 We outlined a goal of increasing our minority attorney population by 100 percent in two years, and we met it.
-Today, we have nearly 50 minority attorneys and nearly 230 women attorneys, and continue to strive to attract and retain diverse talent.
+Today, we have nearly 70 minority attorneys and more than 250 women attorneys, and continue to strive to attract and retain diverse talent.

 - We actively recruit at historically African-American law schools, such as Texas Southern University and Howard University.
 Our individual office Recruiting Committees and Diversity Committee work simultaneously to deepen the breadth of candidates.